Masters in Nurse-Midwifery

 With a background in both nursing and midwifery, today's certified nurse-midwives (CNM) serve as valued members of the multidisciplinary healthcare team.
 These trusted advanced practice nurses provide a wide range of services aimed at promoting antepartum, intrapartum and postpartum wellness and advancing the health of women and newborns.
 Take the first step to becoming a certified nurse-midwife by learning more about earning a master's in nurse-midwifery online.

-How to Become a Certified Nurse Midwife (CNM)
+How to Become a Certified Nurse Midwife (CNM): Step-by-Step Guide

 Nurse-midwives are master’s-educated nursing professionals who have met the rigorous certification standards necessary to earn the Certified Nurse-Midwife (CNM) credential through the American Midwifery Certification Board (AMCB).
-Skilled in nursing, midwifery and women’s health issues, certified nurse-midwives provide safe, evidence-based general, gynecologic and obstetric care to women of all ages.
+Skilled in nursing, midwifery, and women’s health issues, certified nurse-midwives provide safe, evidence-based general, gynecologic, and obstetric care to women of all ages.

 Earn a Master’s or Higher Degree in Nurse-Midwifery